Ohio imposes strict rule on workers' back surgery, opioids

 At issue is a procedure in which portions of the patient's spine are fused permanently to address certain conditions, including degenerative disc disease and severe chronic low back pain.
 Injured Ohio workers get such surgery about 600 times a year.

-The new rule at the Ohio Bureau of Workers Compensation, the nation's largest state-run injured-worker fund, requires an injured worker to undergo at least 60 days of alternative care — while avoiding opioid use, if possible — before resorting to spinal fusion surgery, with a few exceptions for the most severe back injuries.
+The new rule at the Ohio Bureau of Workers' Compensation, the nation's largest state-run injured-worker fund, requires an injured worker to undergo at least 60 days of alternative care — while avoiding opioid use, if possible — before resorting to spinal fusion surgery, with a few exceptions for the most severe back injuries.
 By including the opioid warning, it's a more aggressive restriction than other states that also decline to pay right away for the surgery.

 Daniel Resnick, a Madison, Wisconsin-based neurosurgeon and president of the North American Spine Society, said the Ohio rule is overly broad and will result in added hurdles for those in need of spinal fusion surgery.